Fundamental and Technicals Make a Great Investing Team

 For both long and short-term investors, the "trend is my friend".
 Discerning trends on a consistent basis leads to a better understanding no matter the timeframe.
 Prudent investors understand this principle and take advantage of every edge provided by both fundamental and technical information alike to battle today’s turbulent marketplace.

-The above article is a guest contribution provided by Forex Traders.
+The above article is a guest contribution provided by Forex Traders in 2013.

 Terms of Use and Website Agreement